-- There should be a process to calculate and accrue unbilled revenues at year-end. - An accounts receivable aging report should be reviewed and reconciled to the general ledger.
+- There should be a process to calculate and accrue unbilled revenues at year-end.

 Controls over Information Technology

 The Village has a process to backup files on a regular basis.
 However, these backups should periodically be restored to test their integrity if a critical failure occurred.
 This should be part of a disaster recovery plan.